Infomap Python documentation¶

 graph = nx.karate_club_graph()

-Continue to Installation for optional integrations and shell completion, or jump to Quick start for the first end-to-end example.
+Continue to Installation for the command-line tool and shell completion, or jump to Quick start for the smallest Python API examples.

 External resources¶